anettszs/GCRidgeline/README.md

 # Globular Cluster Ridgeline

+## Function
+We present a new method and a corresponding code to compress the color magnitude diagram of globular clusters representative curve, called a ridgeline, that can be more readily compared to isochrone models, among other applications.

 ## Purpose

 This project focuses on the analysis of stellar data from globular clusters using data retrieved from the Gaia archive.
 There are two main jupyter notebooks: